JayOneTheSk8/icarus-wiki/README.md

 ### `GallerySection`

 For a simple list of pictures, a `GallerySection` would be appropriate.
-A section with the `title` of any of the constants in the `galleryTitlesList` will be interpreted as a `GallerySection`.
+A section with the `title` of any of the constants in the `GALLERY_TITLES_LIST` will be interpreted as a `GallerySection`.

 ```typescript
 const gallery: GallerySection = {